vein-lang/vein/README.md

   /ishtar.light: implementation of ishtar vm in C# /compiler: folder contains source for mana compiler /ide_ext: visual code extension sources
-/ishtar: implementation of ishtar vm in C++ /ishtar-rs: too, but in Rust
 /lib: folder with common libraries
   /ast: mana AST library, for parsing
   /projectsystem: project system models, for compiler